nachocaru/xaprb.com/content/blog/2010-03-16-try-mk-query-advisor-a-new-maatkit-tool.md

   - Heuristics
   - MySQL
 ---
 [We][1] have an early draft of a new tool available for you to use and test.
 It uses heuristics to find problems in SQL.
 Please use it and give feedback!
-Here&#8217;s how:
+Here's how:

 `<pre>$ wget http://www.maatkit.org/trunk/mk-query-advisor
 $ perl mk-query-advisor /var/log/mysql/slow.log
 </pre>`
-By default it consumes a log file in MySQL&#8217;s slow query log format, but it can also parse the general-log format, and if you have any other kind of log you can feed it through mk-query-digest to transform the log into something it can recognize.
-Tell me if you&#8217;d be able to spot the mixture of join styles and use of leading % wildcards in the following query without help:
+By default it consumes a log file in MySQL's slow query log format, but it can also parse the general-log format, and if you have any other kind of log you can feed it through mk-query-digest to transform the log into something it can recognize.
+Tell me if you'd be able to spot the mixture of join styles and use of leading % wildcards in the following query without help:

 ``<pre>
 # Query ID 0x643E813A9ABDA151 at byte 2001701